Silvenga/silvenga.com/src/posts/archive/psa-what-keeb-monkey-pc-status-monitor-hides.md

+---
-Title: PSA - What KeebMonkey PC Status Monitor Hides
+title: PSA - What KeebMonkey PC Status Monitor Hides
-Description: A dive into the KeebMonkey PC Status Monitor software and what is hidden.
+description: A dive into the KeebMonkey PC Status Monitor software and what is hidden.
 ---

 ## PSA - What KeebMonkey PC Status Monitor Hides